Make Your Next Trip Extraordinary

 The journey

-South America’s first sleeper train, the Belmond Andean Explorer, launched in 2017 connecting Cusco, Lake Titicaca, and Arequipa by train in unquestionable style and comfort.
+South America’s first sleeper train, the Belmond Andean Explorer, connects Cusco, Lake Titicaca, and Arequipa in style and comfort.
 This luxurious voyage passes through sweeping landscapes otherwise unreachable in Peru’s southern highlands.
-Hop off early in the Colca Canyon to spot the famous condors and relax in natural hot spring baths before visiting the city of Arequipa, built with white, volcanic stone.
+Hop off early in the Colca Canyon to spot the famous condors and relax in natural hot-spring baths before visiting the city of Arequipa, built with white volcanic stone.
 The must-try dish in Arequipa is rocto relleno: a spicy pepper stuffed with seasoned beef and tomato sauce, topped with queso fresco, and served with a hearty portion of sliced potatoes.

 The detour